reese/rox/README.md

 I intend to keep many of the general syntactic decisions made in the book, but I intend to make the language statically typed.
 Previously, I intended to keep the language dynamic while trying to avoid a certain class of errors by removing the `nil` keyword, but in retrospect, I've found that a sound type system is much more productive in the long term, especially with a good type inference system.

+## Future Additions

+Once the major parts of the compiler are completed, it could be interesting to replace this hand-made VM with LLVM.
+Given that we already compile to a fairly standard intermediate representation (and the language is fairly small as-is), this should provide a lot of benefits from the LLVM optimization passes.
+Rust bindings for LLVM are pretty sparse, but [Inkwell](https://github.com/TheDan64/inkwell) looks like a good option for Rust-y bindings without excessive use of `unsafe`.